LungClean

 The framerate is gonna be pretty painful due to throughput but it's workable since it would only display stats.

 And a potentiometer to control the target RPMs.
 And uhhh, a piece of styrofoam.
 That's it.
 Acorn said that's complex enough.
+I sure do hope that a Noctua fan is economically efficient enough.
+Haven't decided on the microcontroller.

 3D printing is DAMN expensive tho.